How to Protect Your Company; Monitoring and Updating

 Updating your software and hardware is not only a productivity issue, it’s a safety issue.
 By not upgrading, you potentially leave your networks vulnerable to security gaps.
 A business really just wants their computers to turn on and work, but nowadays there are so many more steps behind the scene that outsourcing IT and security management of networks, devices, and software makes good business sense.

-When you partner with an MSP, challenges will be identified, along with solutions to make sure all systems work together better.
+When you partner with an MSP, you identify challenges, but also solutions to make sure all systems work together better.
 And, by partnering with an MSP like Link High Technologies, you get recommendations for equipment refreshes before they reach end of life.
-We work with you to make sure your hardware and software are doing what they’re supposed to be doing.
-With up-to-date equipment supporting your network and experts constantly monitoring your infrastructure, your chances of falling victim to a cybercriminal are greatly reduced.
+We work with you to make sure hardware and software perform properly.
+With up-to-date equipment supporting your network and experts constantly monitoring your infrastructure, you reduce your chances of falling victim to a cybercriminal.

 Victor is a 25-year veteran of the IT industry. and used his skills as a visionary business leader to quickly transform the company from a computer repair shop to an IT consulting firm.
 Victor has a passion for learning, holding a BA from the University of California at Berkeley, a Juris Doctor from Rutgers Law School in Newark, and multiple certifications including HIPAA Security Professional.